schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 - Question 2a.
 How many kmers occur 50 times?
 [Hint: try jellyfish histo]
 - Question 2b.
 What are the top 10 most frequently occurring kmers [Hint: try jellyfish dump along with head]
 - Question 2c.
 What is the estimated genome size based on the kmer frequencies?
 [Hint: upload the jellyfish histogram to GenomeScope]
+- Question 2d.
+How well does the GenomeScope genome size estimate compare to the reference genome?

 #### Question 3.
 De novo assembly [10 pts]

 Assemble the reads using ALLPATHS-LG.
 Allpaths will *not* run on Mac or Windows, you must use a linux environment.
-If you do not have access to a linux machine, download and install a virtual machine following the directions here: http://www.cs.jhu.edu/~joanne/virtualBox.html

 - Question 3a.
 How many contigs were produced?
 [Hint: try 'samtools faidx', and 'wc']
 - Question 3b.
+What is the total length of the contigs?
+[Hint: write a short script of the samtools faidx output]
+- Question 3c.
 What is the size of your large contig?
 [Hint: check 'samtools faidx']
-- Question 3c.
+- Question 3d.
 What is the contig N50 size?
 [Hint: Write a short script, or use excel]

 #### Question 4.
 Whole Genome Alignment [10 pts]

 - Question 4a.
 What is the average identify of your assembly compared to the reference?
 [Hint: try 'dnadiff']
 - Question 4b.
+What is the length of the longest alignment [Hint: try 'nucmer' and 'show-coords']
+- Question 4c.
 How many insertions, deletions, and rearrangments are in the assembly?
 [Hint: try 'dnadiff']
-- Question 4c.
+- Question 4d.
 Make a dotplot of your assembled contigs aligned to the reference genome?
 [Hint: trying 'nucmer' and 'mummerplot']

 #### Question 5.
 Decoding the insertion [10 pts]
 - Question 5a.
 What is the position of the insertion on the reference?
 [Hint: try 'show-coords']
 - Question 5b.
 How long is the novel insertion?
 [Hint: try 'show-coords']
 - Question 5c.
+What is the DNA sequence of the encoded message?
+[Hint: try 'samtools faidx' to extract the insertion]
+- Question 5d.
 What is the secret message?
-[Hint: try 'samtools faidx' to extract the secret message, then 'dna-encode.pl -d' to decode]
+[Hint: run 'dna-encode.pl -d' to decode the string from 5c]

 ### Packaging